Moral identity: Blasi's model

 Empirical studies show that reasoning and emotion only moderately predicted moral action.
 Scholars, such as Blasi, began proposing identity as a motivating factor in moral motivation.
 Blasi proposed the self model of moral functioning, which described the effects of the judgment of responsibility to perform a moral action, one's sense of moral identity, and the desire for self-consistency on moral action.
 Blasi also elaborates on the structure of identity and its connection to morality.
 According to Blasi, there are two aspects that form identity.
 One aspect focuses on the specific contents that make up the self (objective identity content), which include moral ideals.
 The second refers to the ways in which identity is subjectively experienced (subjective identity experience).
 As the subjective side of identity matures, the objective side tends to lean towards internal contents like values, beliefs, and goals, rather than external identity contents like physical aspects, behaviors, and relationships.
 A mature subjective identity yearns for a greater sense of self-consistency.
 Therefore, identity would serve as a motivation for moral action.

 Studies of moral exemplars have shown that exemplary moral action often results from the intertwining of personal goals and desires with moral goals, and studies on moral behavior also show a correlation between moral identity and action.
 Hardy and Carlo raise critical questions about Blasi's model as well, and propose that researchers should seek to better operationalize and measure moral identity and apply findings to moral education and intervention programs.

+In Moral Identity and Developmental Theory (2015), Daniel Lapsley comments on Krettenauer and Hertz’s account of moral identity, which describes moral identity as the degree to which being a moral person is central to one's sense of self.
+Lapsley notes that the connection between morality and selfhood has a long history in philosophy and psychology, referencing thinkers such as Frankfurt, Taylor, and Erikson.

 According to Blasi's theory on moral character, moral character is identified by the person's set of the morality of virtues and vices.
 He theorized willpower, moral desires, and integrity have the capability for a person to act morally by the hierarchical order of virtues.
 He believed that the "highest" and complex of virtues are expressed by willpower while the "lowest" and simplistic of virtues are expressed integrity.
 He essentially stated that to have the lower virtues, one must have one or more of the higher virtues.
 The end goals of moral development identity are to establish and act upon core goals, as well as and use one's strengths to make a difference.